 It’s also important to note, at peak travel times, it can be hard to get into some of the more popular restaurants.
 I highly recommend making reservations ahead of time if you find somewhere you really want to go.
 (For more restaurant recommendations outside of The Marais, click here).

 Located around Paris and with an option in Le Marais, in my opinion, Breizh Café is the ideal restaurant to grab a table outside at lunchtime, order a glass of wine, and try traditional French crepes and galettes.
 There are tons of options from galettes stuffed with meats, cheeses, fish, or veggies; making it a great option for everyone.

 Carette is a Parisian staple with different cafes located all around the city.
 It’s the perfect spot if you want to stop for a glass of wine or a coffee and have a pastry before dinner (this is common practice in France).
 I only recommend Carette for a sweet treat or a light breakfast.

-Chez Paul has to be my favorite French restaurant in Paris.
+Chez Paul is one of my favorite French restaurants in Paris.
 It is quintessentially French with old decor, a telephone hooked up to a cable cord, a lively atmosphere, and an affordable menu.
 The food is incredible, shining a light on the complexity and depth of French cuisine.
 I highly recommend ending your meal with the chocolate profiteroles.